harodggg/jam/graypaper-cn.md

 3. Performance: able to perform computation quickly and at low cost.
 4. Coherency: the causal relationship possible between different elements of state and how thus how well individual applications may be composed.
 5. Accessibility: negligible barriers to innovation;easy, fast, cheap and permissionless.

-As a declared Web3 technology, we make an implicit assumption of the first two items.
+&nbsp;&nbsp;&nbsp;&nbsp;As a declared Web3 technology, we make an implicit assumption of the first two items.
 Interestingly, items 3 and 4 are antagonistic according to an information theoretic principle which we are sure must already exist in some form but are nonetheless unaware of a name for it.
 For argument’s sake we shall name it *size-synchrony antagonism*.

+**1.3.
+Scaling under Size-Synchrony Antagonism.** Size-synchrony antagonism is a simple principle implying that as the state-space of information systems grow, then the system necessarily becomes less synchronous.
+The argument goes:
+1. The more state a system utilizes for its dataprocessing, the greater the amount of space this state must occupy.
+2. The more space used, then the greater the mean and variance of distances between statecomponents.
+3. As the mean and variance increase, then interactions become slower and subsystems must manage the possibility that distances between interdependent components of state could be materially different, requiring asynchrony.

+&nbsp;&nbsp;&nbsp;&nbsp;This assumes perfect coherency of the system’s state.Setting the question of overall security aside for a moment,we can avoid this rule by applying the divide and conquer maxim and fragmenting the state of a system, sacrificing its coherency.
+We might for example create two independent smaller-state systems rather than one large-state system.
+This pattern applies a step-curve to the principle;intra-system processing has low size and high synchrony,inter-system processing has high size but low synchrony.It is the principle behind meta-networks such as Polkadot,Cosmos and the predominant vision of a scaled Ethereum(all to be discussed in depth shortly).

+&nbsp;&nbsp;&nbsp;&nbsp;The present work explores a middle-ground in the antagonism, avoiding the persistent fragmentation of statespace of the system as with existing approaches.
+We do this by introducing a new model of computation which pipelines a highly scalable element to a highly synchronous element.
+Asynchrony is not avoided, but we do open the possibility for a greater degree of granularity over how it is traded against size.
+In particular fragmentation can be made ephemeral rather than persistent, drawing upon a coherent state and fragmenting it only for as long as it takes to execute any given piece of processing on it.

+&nbsp;&nbsp;&nbsp;&nbsp;Unlike with snark-based L2-blockchain techniques for scaling, this model draws upon crypto-economic mechanisms and inherits their low-cost and high-performance profiles and averts a bias toward centralization.

+**1.4.
+Document Structure.** We begin with a brief overview of present scaling approaches in blockchain technology in section 2.
+In section 3 we define and clarify the notation from which we will draw for our formalisms.

+&nbsp;&nbsp;&nbsp;&nbsp;We follow with a broad overview of the protocol in section 4 outlining the major areas including the Polka Virtual Machine (pvm), the consensus protocols Safrole and Grandpa, the common clock and build the foundations of the formalism.

+&nbsp;&nbsp;&nbsp;&nbsp;We then continue with the full protocol definition split into two parts: firstly the correct on-chain state-transition formula helpful for all nodes wishing to validator the chain state, and secondly, in sections 13 and 15 the honest strategy for the off-chain actions of any actors who wield a validator key.

+&nbsp;&nbsp;&nbsp;&nbsp;The main body ends with a discussion over the performance characteristics of the protocol in section 17 and finally conclude in section 18.

+&nbsp;&nbsp;&nbsp;&nbsp;The appendix contains various additional material important for the protocol definition including the pvm in appendices A & B, serialization and Merklization in appendices C & D and cryptography in appendices F, G & H. We finish with an index of terms which includes the values of all simple constant terms used in the work in appendix I, and close with the bibliography.

 [^1]: The gas mechanism did restrict what programs can execute on it by placing an upper bound on the number of steps which may be executed, but some restriction to avoid infinite-computation must surely be introduced in a permissionless setting.